In this post you will learn to understand how the DNS protocols SPF, DKIM and DMARC work together to protect your domain from phishers and spammers.

 Avoiding the 10 DNS Lookups cap, to:

-• Flatten your SPF record (not recommended)
+• Flatten your SPF record.

 • Example: v=spf1 include:spf.domain.com -all can be v=spf1 ip4:11.222.33.444 ip4:11.222.33.444 -all

-The problem with flattening is that email service providers can change or add IP addresses without telling you.
+Not recommended: The problem with flattening is that email service providers can change or add IP addresses without telling you.
 Then your SPF record will be inaccurate, leading to email delivery problems.

 • Not using entries like a and mx, these mechanisms are often useless and probably should not be included in your SPF record (and other duplicate SPF mechanisms).